trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 ```

 The program prints `42 + 10 = 52` as expected.
 Let's look at the `IPA`
-details to trace through it's workings.
+details to trace through its workings.
 I'll use `-fdump-ipa-cp-slim`
 to dump pass internal state and decisions:

 ```